 This headset has a decently wide field of view, claimed at 101° and only displaying slightly less of our test image than the Oculus.
 The resolution of the display depends on the phone used, but we found the image to be crisp and sharp, with overall excellent viewing quality when using a Samsung S8 as a test phone.

 Comfort came next in terms of importance, accounting for 20% of the overall score.
 We evaluated how it felt to wear each headset for a long period of time, whether or not there is adequate room to wear glasses, and if there is enough ventilation to keep the optics from fogging.
-The Gear VR again scored very well, meriting another 9 out of 10 for this metric.
-You can see how the rest of the headsets ranked in the chart below.
+The Gear VR again scored very well, meriting another 9 out of 10 for this metric and putting it at the top of the pack.

 The form-fitting soft gasket also makes the headset exceptionally comfortable, in addition to blocking out ambient light.
 The Gear VR is also exceptionally roomy, leaving plenty of room for glasses.
 However, it was only about average in terms of ventilation, which could cause your face to get sweaty if worn for long periods of time.

 Accounting for 15% of the final score, our User Friendliness metric assessed how easy it is to hook up the audio system for each product, whether or not it was easy to inadvertently press buttons on your phone while using the headset, and how much work it took to get your phone ready for use in the headset.
-The Gear VR scored alright in this metric, earning a 6 out of 10 for its overall above average performance.
-The chart below shows how the Gear VR stacked up against the rest of the headsets in the group.
+The Gear VR scored alright in this metric, earning a 6 out of 10 for its overall above average performance, comparing decently well with the other headsets.

 It is a little more work to get the phone setup in the headset, as it actually plugs into the charging port at the bottom of the phone and has a pair of clamps that securely hold the phone in place.
 This also means that you usually have to take the phone out the case to place it in the headset, but it makes it almost impossible to accidentally hit any buttons on your phone.